cedx/cookies.js/README.md

 ```

 ### Events
-The `Cookies` class is an [`EventEmitter`](https://nodejs.org/api/events.html): every time one or several values are changed (added, removed or updated) through an instance of this class, a `changes` event is triggered.
+The `Cookies` class is an [`EventEmitter`](https://nodejs.org/api/events.html): every time one or several values are changed (added, removed or updated) through this class, a `changes` event is triggered.

 You can subscribe to this event using the `on()` method: